akshell/docs/ref/ak/aspect.rst

    Weave *advice* to the functions of the *holder* object (if *directly* is ``false`` and *holder* is a ``function``, use the ``holder.prototype`` object instead).
-The behavior of ``weave()`` depends on the type of *names* argument; it could be:
+The behavior of ``weave()`` depends on the type of *names* argument; it can be:

    ``string``
       Interpret *names* argument as a name of the only function to be